Medical Schools in California: How to Get In (2025)

 Touro University of California College of Osteopathic Medicine

-Touro University California is an osteopathic medical school in the Bay Area.
-Though religion is not an especially visible part of Touro’s curriculum or culture, it’s a med school under Jewish auspices whose values include service, social justice, and intellectual pursuit.
 Touro’s curriculum emphasizes primary care and includes a Global Health Program that sends students around the world for a month to gain hands-on experience in foreign countries.
-Touro is known for fostering a friendly, tight-knit community, and its desirable location makes it one of the more competitive DO schools in the country.
+Touro has achieved a 100% match rate since 2017, and is known for fostering a friendly, tight-knit community.
+Its desirable location makes it one of the more competitive DO schools in the country.

 UC Davis School of Medicine

-UC Davis’s School of Medicine boasts a strong research reputation and an even stronger reputation in primary care—it routinely ranks among the top med schools in the nation for primary care (it currently sits at #11).
+UC Davis’s School of Medicine boasts a strong research reputation and an even stronger reputation in primary care—it routinely ranks among the top med schools in the nation for primary care (it currently ranks as a Tier 1 for primary care).
 In addition, UC Davis emphasizes caring for the underserved and includes multiple pathways for students interested in urban, valley, or rural medicine.
-UC Davis’s highly competitive admissions process admits very few out-of-state students and heavily favors applicants from Northern and Central California, especially those from rural areas or who plan to practice primary care in a rural area.
+Approximately 54% of graduates enter primary care residencies, demonstrating a strong alignment with the school's mission to improve health equity.

 UC Irvine School of Medicine

 UC Irvine’s School of Medicine is guided by the mission statement, “Powered by discovery, innovation, and inclusive excellence, UCI School of Medicine will advance individual and population health.”
-As you might then expect, UCI is known as a strong research institution and is particularly acclaimed for its research in cancer and the neurosciences.
-In addition, they offer the iMed curriculum which integrates technology into the med school curriculum in forward-thinking ways.
-UCI also emphasizes community outreach and aims to reach underprivileged populations in Southern California.
-Admission into UCI is quite competitive.
+As you might then expect, UCI is known as a strong research institution and is particularly acclaimed for its research in cancer and neuroscience.
+The Chao Family Comprehensive Cancer Center at UC Irvine is designated as a National Cancer Institute (NCI)-recognized center.

 (Related reading: How to Succeed as a UC Irvine Premed)